U.S. DEPARTMENT OF THE INTERIOR

 BUREAU OF LAND MANAGEMENT NEWS RELEASE

-CLICK HERE for the catalog of the BLM wild horses and burro being offered for adoption on August 18.
+A catalog of BLM wild horses offered for the October 19 adoption is posted on-line at http://www.blm.gov/nv/st/en/fo/carson_city_field.html.
 Frequently asked questions about the program are answered at the same site.
-To pre-qualify for the weekend adoption, stop by the BLM booth at the Expo.

 The BLM manages more than 245 million acres of public land, the most of any Federal agency.
 This land, known as the National System of Public Lands, is primarily located in 12 Western states, including Alaska.
 The BLM also administers 700 million acres of sub-surface mineral estate throughout the nation.
 The BLM's mission is to sustain the health, diversity, and productivity of Americas public lands for the use and enjoyment of present and future generations.
 In Fiscal Year 2015, the BLM generated $4.1 billion in receipts from activities occurring on public lands.